edwinlzs/chainflow/README.md

 ### Trivia

-> You probably noticed that I enjoy using the Builder pattern for its clarity.
+- You probably noticed that I enjoy using the Builder pattern for its clarity.
+- I'm praying the wave 🌊 emoji remains sufficiently shaped like a "C" to avoid confusion.
+Please let me know if there is some system where it does not!